WebThingsIO/email-sender-adapter/README.md

 # email-sender-adapter

-A simple adapter exposing actions to send emails through the Mozilla WebThings Gateway.
+A simple adapter exposing actions to send emails through the WebThings Gateway.

 ## Setup